A Framework for Modelling, Verification and Transformation of Concurrent Imperative Programs: Introduction

+To approach these kinds of problems in a cohesive manner, the presented framework encompasses state abstractions as well as high- and low-level language features facilitating structured verification of input/output, invariant and liveness properties of interleaved computations at various levels of abstraction.
+Moreover, as a conservative extension to the simply typed higher-order logic extended with Hindley-Milner polymorphism, the framework places great emphasis on the soundness of the deduced verification methods.

-A sound framework is surely a must, but addresses only a part of the problem: rigorous derivations of the above mentioned properties typically require a significant amount of successive applications of various logical rules which need to be instantiated at each particular step.
-Despite the correctness of the applied rules even a tiniest mistake during this process is likely to compromise all efforts to reach a correct conclusion.
-And this is the point where proof assistants ultimately become relevant, being capable to accomplish these complex, yet largely mechanisable, tasks in a highly reliable and efficient way.
-Based on Robin~\cite{Milner72, Milner411} influential work, there are tools such as \emph{Isabelle} (\cf~\cite{Nipkow_PW:Isabelle}), \emph{HOL-Light} (\cf~\cite{DBLP:conf/tphol/Harrison09a}) and \emph{HOL} (\cf~\cite{DBLP:conf/tphol/Gordon91}) providing the sought assistance.
+A sound framework is surely a must as a theoretical foundation but from the practical point of view, rigorous reasoning with larger models typically requires an impressive amount of successive applications of various logical rules which need to be instantiated at each particular step.
+And this is the point where proof assistants ultimately become relevant, being capable to accomplish such complex, yet largely mechanisable tasks in a highly reliable and efficient way.
+Based on Robin Milner's~\cite{Milner72, Milner411} influential work, there are tools such as \emph{Isabelle}\footnote{A version of the presented framework for the Isabelle/HOL prover is available at \url{https://github.com/maksym-bortin/a_framework}}~\cite{Nipkow_PW:Isabelle}, \emph{HOL-Light}~\cite{DBLP:conf/tphol/Harrison09a} and \emph{HOL}~\cite{DBLP:conf/tphol/Gordon91} that provide the assistance, which is particularly valuable concerning compliance with the mentioned software standards~\cite{do-case-studies}.

-Regarding related work, the paper essentially leans on the presentation by~\cite{STIRLING1988347}, which systematically develops an extension of the~\cite{Owicki_Gries_76} method to a Hoare-style rely/guarantee program logic based on the concept of potential computations that can be constrained by means of the environment, program, input and output conditions.
-With a few adaptations all this will be ubiquitous in what follows.
-Moreover, an application of the technique combining deep and shallow embedding with abstraction over the type of program states, which has been notably applied by~\cite{DBLP:phd/dnb/Nieto02} and~\cite{Schirmer:PhD}, is central to the framework too, whereas the elegant light-weight approach to enabling state relations as postconditions has been adopted from the presentation by~\cite{DBLP:conf/mpc/Staden15} and slightly tuned.
+Regarding related work, the development essentially leans on the work by Stirling~\cite{STIRLING1988347}: starting with the concept of potential computations controlled by the environment, program, input and output conditions, it systematically extends the Owicki and Gries method~\cite{Owicki_Gries_76} to a Hoare-style rely/guarantee program logic for a concurrent while-language.
+With a few adaptations the notions from~\cite{STIRLING1988347} become ubiquitous in what follows.
+Moreover, the technique combining deep and shallow embedding with abstraction over the type of program states, which has been notably applied by Nieto~\cite{DBLP:phd/dnb/Nieto02} and Schirmer~\cite{Schirmer:PhD}, is also at the core of the presented encoding of the framework's language in the higher-order logic, whereas the elegant approach to a light-weight extension of the Hoare-style program logic enabling state relations as postconditions has been adopted from the presentation by van Staden~\cite{DBLP:conf/mpc/Staden15} and slightly tuned.
+More of the related work will be discussed at the beginning of Chapter~\ref{S:pcorr} and in Chapter~\ref{S:live}.